-After the plenary introduction, the next step is for participants to work in groups to [a] design a single work package and budget and [b] complete the whole workplan and budget.
-In most cases, there will only be time for part [a] to be completed, but templates and instructions are provided for both aspects.
+After the plenary introduction, the next step is for participants to work in groups to [a] design a single work package and budget and [b] agree on a total lump sum covering all work packages.
+Templates and instructions are provided for both aspects.
 During previous training events, participants found the exercise difficult but useful as a means of better understanding the budget development process and, through this, being better able to understand the results.
+For 2024, this activity has been simplified, to focus on a single work package.

 STEP 1 allows for larger groups to be sub-divided to facilitate discussion.
 STEP 2 requires that a rapporteur be appointed for feedback in plenary.
-STEPS 3 and 4 require collaborative working on the design of one or more work packages and budgets.
+STEPS 3 and 4 require collaborative working on the design of a single work package (WP3).
 STEP 5 provides an opportunity for recap and review prior to feedback in plenary.
 The decision on whether or not to compare results across sub-groups will depend on the time available.
 In all cases, the timeclock should be updated to reflect your own schedule.
-Note: whilst an excel table is provided (see instructions), it is important to remind assessors that this exists solely for this training exercise and that applicants are not expected to present their data in Excel form.